 Farm Crepes with Eggs & Greens

 Be advised that despite your most careful preparations, the first couple pancakes probably won’t turn out well.
 There’s even a saying for that in Russian: Пе́рвый блин всегда́ ко́мом.
-(The first pancake is always a blob.)
+(The first pancake is always a mess.)